 For me, Claudis Radl Stadl would be my final destination before catching the train back to Munich the following day.
 For other people though, it might be the start of the next phase of their cycling holiday in Germany.

 The Lake Constance cycle route is another popular one, but it will have to wait for another year for me!
-The full vlog for the day's cycling is here:

 Here is some additional information about the River Danube to Lake Constance cycle route you may find useful when planning a trip.